 Describe your experience with your nurse at Ohio Reproductive Medicine.
 (Assigned nurse: Nancy)

 Dr. Williams' nurse Nancy is rude and condescending.
 When she called to tell me that my first IVF failed, that my pregnancy test was negative, I expressed disappointment.
 She said "Well, we aren't miracle workers."
 And I must admit I agree with her.
 They are not.
 However, I wasn't looking for a miracle.
 I'm a person who has two children already conceived naturally.
 Another one conceived should not have to be a miracle.
 If you are someone who even has the slightest issue, I guess Nancy and the team at ORM would consider your potential pregnancy a true miracle not to be expected.

 Describe your experience with Ohio Reproductive Medicine.

-Describe the costs associated with your care under Steven Williams at Ohio Reproductive Medicine.
+Describe the costs associated with your care under Steven Williams (retired) at Ohio Reproductive Medicine.

 What specific things went wrong at Ohio Reproductive Medicine?

 - Failed to send your chart to another clinic

 - Provided conflicting information

 Describe the specific things that went wrong at Ohio Reproductive Medicine.